This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 The JOBS Act has created more options for early-stage companies to raise money, including crowdfunding and mini-IPOs, also known as Reg A+ IPOs.
 Companies can raise up to $50,000,000 per fund via Regulation A of the JOBS Act.

-I’m currently investing on and recommending three different platforms.
-Fundrise, RealtyShares, and PeerStreet.
-Toward the end of this post, I compare all three and help you determine which one is right for you.
+I’m currently investing on two different platforms.
+Fundrise and PeerStreet.
+Toward the end of this post, I compare them and help you determine which one is right for you.

 My goal for this PeerStreet review is to show you what it’s like to be an investor on the platform.
 I’ll share screenshots from my own account and step you through what to expect when you invest.